 This technology has been an absolute game-changer in the hearing impaired and deaf communities, but it isn’t an exclusive technology.

 The military has long used bone conducting technology, and it’s been found incredibly useful for the athletic community.

-When running, cycling and being outdoors working out, having a bone conduction headphone instead of a traditional earphone allows you to hear passing cars and lets them be more aware of their surroundings.
+When running, cycling, and being outdoors working out, having a bone conduction headphones instead of a traditional earphone allows you to hear passing cars and lets them be more aware of your surroundings.